איך האקר רואה את הארגון שלך

 Unnecessary permissions – a paradise for attackers

 In most organizations, employees are given too many privileges – just to “not be lacking.”
 But every such privilege is an opening for attack.
-A hacker who logs in through one account – even that of a junior employee – can move throughout the system, gather information, and wait for the right moment.
+A hacker who logs in through one account – even that of a junior employee – can move throughout the system, collect information, and wait for the right moment.

 MFA security?
-Only if it is implemented correctly
+Only if it's implemented correctly

-What does an attack look like on the ground??
+What does an attack look like on the ground?

-So what do we do??
+So what do we do?

 The way to significantly reduce the risk is to start thinking like a hacker.
-That is,:
+That is:

 Information security is not just a technology – it is a way of thinking.
-When an organization adopts the attacker’s perspective, it increases the level of protection by tens of percent – not at high cost, but with smart awareness and precise action..
+When an organization adopts the attacker’s perspective, it increases the level of protection by tens of percent – not at high cost, but with smart awareness and precise action.

 Cybersecurity and IT – two worlds, one solution.

-About the Author
+Author

 Facebook